shikaan/x86-64-asm-intro/docs/01-hello-world.md

 In this guide we will stick to the _Intel_ dialect because it's used by the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), the source of truth when on what the CPU _really_ does when fed an instruction.

-Additionally, since we are so close to the hardware, portability is hard and would obfuscate the content of this introduction.
-Therefore, the examples we will be written for Linux, even though they should run fine on Window's WSL as well.
+Assembly is all about working close to the hardware.
+Optimizimg for portability of the code examples across operative systems and architactures would obfuscate the content of this introduction.

+The snippets we will be written for Linux, and they should run fine on Window's WSL as well.
+The general concepts and practices are nonetheless valid regardless of your OS of choice.

 ## Anatomy of an instruction